felipesena/kaggle/README.md

 # Kaggle

-This repository was created in order that i improve the skills in data science.
+This repository was created in order to i improve the skills in data science.

 For this i'm developing some predict models on the competitions on the [Kaggle](https://www.kaggle.com/).
 The list below is the competitions that i'm participating: